galinzhekov/Once-Upon-A-Book/README.md

 # Once-Upon-A-Book

 This app is an electronic library.
-Something like Kindel but from Wish

 # To Do
 - Add missing functionality, register automatically with google, add pdf files from phone